formatjs/formatjs/docs/API.md

 }
 ```

-This interface is exported by the `react-intl` package that can be used in conjunction with the [`withIntl`](#withintl) HOC factory function.
+This interface is exported by the `react-intl` package that can be used in conjunction with the [`injectIntl`](#injectintl) HOC factory function.

-The definition above shows what the `props.intl` object will look like that's injected to your component via `withIntl`.
+The definition above shows what the `props.intl` object will look like that's injected to your component via `injectIntl`.
 It's made up of three parts:

 - **`IntlConfig`:** The intl metadata passed as props into the parent `<IntlProvider>`.
 - **`IntlFormatters`:** The imperative formatting API described below.